 This is specialist stuff and only for well-trained shoppers.
 Essentially, you’re given a brief; you enter the premises as a customer, and then you record the entire process using covert video cameras.
 Companies need clear pictures, so don’t go for this if you record your feet at family events!

 Get free goodies to test out for Toluna.
 They have loads of products they need to have tested so if you sign up for the testing side can get new things every month.
 Right now, for example, they’re getting people to test out Garnier Hand Cream and pots of caviar…yes seriously!
 So you can see the kind of things you could get to try for nothing.
-Click here to join up now and get all these great freebies.

 Step 1: Find the right mystery shopping agency for you.